Accreditation

 Onsite Audit

-• IAS will contact the PCB schedule onsite two day audit, using team consisting of one IAS and one ICE auditor when possible.
-Names of auditors will be shared with the PCB so that any concerns or potential conflicts of interest may be addressed.
+• IAS will contact the PCB to schedule an onsite two-day audit.
+The audit team will consist of one IAS and one I.C.E. assessor, when possible.
+Names of assessors will be shared with the PCB so that any concerns or potential conflicts of interest may be addressed.

-• Findings will be submitted in a report with comments, concerns, and corrective actions.
+• Findings will be submitted in a report with comments, concerns, and/or corrective actions.
 This report will also reside in the online system for future reference.

 Response to Concerns and Corrective Actions